arjun1886/Fetch/README.md

 # Fetch Online Assessment

-There is a binary file under the cmd folder called fetch_app.
+There is a binary file under the cmd folder called points_app.

 cd into that folder and run the following command in the command line prompt: